gdavies2736/MyPortfolio/README.md

 I was supported to complete this task by the EdX Front End Development Bootcamp Tutors and teaching staff and am grateful for their support and encouragement. <br>

+<h3> 6.
+License </h3>

+MIT license.
+Details can be found in the repository under license.

 I used the following additional resources for support. <br>

 1. Freecodecamp - https://www.freecodecamp.org <br>